benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 The first part of this project (mid-2019 to end 2019) is to figure out the details of the c/c/c studio sessions, but here are some initial plans:

-- students will apply to participate based on interest and aptitude, so we can assume that students are engaged and willing to be self-directed in their learning
+- ACT High School & College students will apply to participate based on interest and aptitude
-- the weekly c/c/c studio session will be 2hrs long, held at an (or more, depending on numbers) after-school-friendly timeslot
+- the weekly c/c/c studio session will be 2hrs long, held on campus at an after-school-friendly timeslot
 - students will commit to attending for a semester, culminating in a public grad show exhibition/performance at the end of the semester
-- each session will be small---max 20 students with 1 instructor (Ben) and one tutor
+- each session will be small---max 20 students with 1 instructor (Ben) and one tutor (we will recruit tutors with the appropriate skills as required based on c/c/c studio student numbers)
 - students will be able to select either a music or visual art emphasis in their projects, with sub-communities for each
 - students will participate in collaborative "studio crit" sessions to work